Caliper-Corporation/TsmAPIsExamples/README.md

 BSD-3-Clause License.

 # How to Build

-Visual Studio 2022 IDE can open projects written in native C++ or managed .NET languages (C#, F#, C++/CLI), which can then be built from within the IDE.
+- Visual Studio 2022 IDE can open projects written in native C++ or managed .NET languages (C#, F#, C++/CLI), which can then be built from within the IDE.

-However, projects written in Caliper Script (i.e., GISDK) require compilation by the Caliper Script compiler included with TransModeler.
+- Projects written in Caliper Script (i.e., GISDK) require compilation by the Caliper Script compiler included with TransModeler.

+- Python samples requires [pywin32](https://pypi.org/project/pywin32/) version 302 or later.

 It's recommended to refer to the README file of each project for specific instructions.